 Warm island sun and the lazy days of summer call for a getaway like no other.
 The charm of the British Virgin Island lies in discovering the unique character of each pristine island in this volcanic archipelago.
 With lively culture and history on the four main islands topped only by the idyllic splendor of the 50+ smaller isles, every stop offers its own special magic.
 Discover your “sit-back-and-relax” mode on Tortola; be mesmerized by Virgin Gorda’s natural granite pillars or marvel at the rugged scenery and colorful folklore of Jost Van Dyke.
-The salty summer trade winds and summer dates make the dream of a perfect family sailing vacation an easy reality.
+The salty summer trade winds and summer dates make the dream of a perfect family sailing vacation on our BVI Flotilla an easy reality.

 Discover Why They Call Them Nature’s Little Secrets!

-This flotilla begins on Tortola, the nation’s capital island characterized by powdery white-sand beaches, lush green mountains, and sheltered, yacht-filled harbors.
+This BVI Flotilla begins on Tortola, the nation’s capital island characterized by powdery white-sand beaches, lush green mountains, and sheltered, yacht-filled harbors.
 Play Robinson Crusoe for a day and find your own treasure at Norman Island where we might delve into the hidden bays, caves and wrecks that give the island its reputation as the inspiration for Treasure Island.
 A hop over to the rugged volcanic wilderness and spirited local watering holes reveal the secrets to what make Jost Van Dyke a favorite destination.
 Spend time swimming or snorkeling off the island’s gorgeous beaches, then treat yourself to a Painkiller, the island’s claim to fame.